-Shael Norris v.
+Norris v.
 PAVE: Promoting Awareness, Victim Empowerment, 2019 USPQ2d 370880 (TTAB 2019) [precedential].
 Shael Norris opposed an application, filed under Section 1(b), to register the mark SafeBAE for "Providing emotional counseling and emotional support services for victims of sexual violence."
-Norris claimed that she is the owner of the mark and therefore that the opposed application was void ab initio.
+Norris claimed that she was the owner of the mark and therefore that the opposed application was void ab initio.
 The parties agreed that the sole issue before the Board was "which party owns the mark."
 The Board pointed out, however, that "a claim that an applicant is not the rightful 'owner' of the applied-for mark is not available when the application is not based on use of the mark in commerce."
 Under Section 1(b), an applicant "who has a bona fide intention, under circumstances showing the good faith of such person, to use a trademark in commerce may request registration of its trademark."
 There is no statutory requirement that the filer of an intent-to-use application be the owner of the mark at the time of filing.
-Therefore, the Board found no statutory basis for opposer's claim of non-ownership, and so it dismissed the opposition.
-[Compare this ruling with the Hole in 1 Drinks decision in Part II.B.6, above].
+Therefore, the Board found no statutory basis for opposer's claim of non-(continued on next page)

+ownership, and so it dismissed the opposition.
+[Compare this ruling with the Hole in 1 Drinks decision in Part II.B.6, above.]

 Sock It To Me, Inc. v.
-Aiping Fan, 2020 USPQ2d 10611 (TTAB 2020) [precedential].
+Fan, 2020 USPQ2d 10611 (TTAB 2020) [precedential].
 The Board dismissed this opposition to registration of SOCK IT UP for "socks," rejecting opposer's claim of likelihood of confusion with the registered mark SOCK IT TO ME for "socks and stockings" [SOCK disclaimed] due to the dissimilarity in the marks.
 Perhaps more importantly, the Board first denied opposer's claim that Applicant Aiping Fan was not the owner of the mark at the time of filing of the opposed application.
-The Board ruled that an oral, intrafamily license with informal quality control sufficed to make the licensee a related company under the Trademark Act.
+The opposer contended that the mark SOCK IT UP was used in the United States not by Applicant Fan, but by JY Instyle, and therefore JY Instyle owned the mark, not Fan.
+The Board, however, deemed the informal arrangements between Fan and JY Instyle (a company run by Fan's son and daughter-in-law) to be sufficient to qualify JY Instyle as a related company under Section 5 of the Trademark Act, and therefore its use of the mark inured to Fan's benefit.
 "Sufficient control by a licensor may exist despite the absence of any formal arrangements for policing the quality of the goods sold or services rendered under the mark by its licensee(s)."
 "This holds true especially where the licensor and licensee have a close working relationship, such as a familial relationship."
-As to the marks, the Board found them to be more dissimilar than similar.
-"Taken in their entireties, there is no indication that the relevant public would perceive their connotation and commercial impression as similar.
-Rather, the public would likely perceive them as different marks from different sources among the numerous marks using a play on 'SOCK(S)' to sell socks."